pinobatch/pently/docs/pentlyas.md

 * Track: A logical structure on which notes can be played.
 Pently has five tracks: one for each pitched channel, one more that can replace the attack on a pitched channel's track, and a drum track.
-* Upbeat: A beat other than a measure's first beat.
+* Upbeat: A beat other than a downbeat.
 * Whole note: The name in American English, German, Greek, Japanese, and other languages for a note whose duration is that of a measure of common (4/4) time.
-Also called "semibreve" in Italian and British English, or words meaning "round" in Catalan, French and Spanish.
+Also called "semibreve" in Italian and British English, or words meaning "round" in Catalan, French, and Spanish.